 There’s power in numbers and community.
 Statistics show Adoptees are 4x more likely to attempt Suicide than non-adoptees and the prisons, jails, mental health facilities and treatment facilities are over represented with adoptees.
 Considering these alarming statistics, Pamela put Her longtime dream of creating a safe space for adoptees in her community into action.

 Pamela’s vision didn’t stop here.
 She decided if she was going to bring her vision to life for her community, she wanted the same for all her fellow adoptees communities as well.
 In spending many years of networking with adult adoptees all over the world, Pamela decided to start a national movement in planting these groups, which has now extended internationally.
-In 2018 alone, 27 Adoptees Connect Support Groups have been planted in the USA and 1 in Canada.
+In the first year and a half, 39 Adoptees Connect Support Groups have been planted in the USA and 1 in Canada.
 These groups are focused on being a safe place for adult adoptees to come and share their hearts regarding their adoption journeys.
 They can express how adoption has impacted them and network and connect with other adult adoptees.
 We’re designed to meet in real life in hopes to find the common bond only another adoptee understands and build lifelong relationships.

 Adoptees Connect Groups are giving HOPE, when many adoptees have lived a life that feels hopeless.